timsampson/appScriptV8parcel/README.md

 ### Build and Deploy

-To push your deploy, use the command `npm run build`
+To build your app and push it using clasp, use the command `npm run build`.
+Your dist files will be deleted automatically with each run.
+Files that are pushed to Google Apps Script hosting can be found int the appscript folder.
+Each build overwrites them.

 Before you can view your webapp, you need an  initial deploy.
 One way is to run `clasp deploy --description "Initial Deploy"`, or you can change the description to anything you see fit.
 You can also do this from the Apps Script dashboard, `clasp open` will get you to your project on the dashboard and from there you can use the menu options.